minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // three types of money in politics
-To understand the relationship between campaign contributions and representatives' voting decisions, the concept for money in US politics needs to be introduced.
-Political Scientist Simon Weschle defines three types of money in politics, namely self-enrichment, campaign contribution and golden parachute jobs.
+To understand the relationship between campaign contributions and representatives' voting decisions, the concept for money in US politics needs to be introduced. #cite(<Weschle_2022c>,form: "prose") defines three types of money in politics, namely self-enrichment, campaign contribution and golden parachute jobs.
 The first type happens when politicians are in office, and receive resources from special interest groups.
 Politicians receive campaign contributions during elections, to fund their campaigns.
-According to Weschle, the last type of money in politics is the golden parachute jobs, which are financially lucrative positions offered to ex-politicians @Weschle_2022c.
+According to Weschle, the last type of money in politics is the golden parachute jobs, which are financially lucrative positions offered to ex-politicians.

 == Campaign Contributions
 // why focus on campaign contributions - largest increase?